What’s The Cure For Depression And Anxiety?

 - Eliminating use of alcohol, tobacco, and other ‘vices’

 One of the best lifestyle changes you can make is to ditch dieting.
 In my experience, quality of life soars when Diet Culture rules no longer hold you hostage.
 Try Intuitive Eating instead.

 There are many different forms of therapy and lots of experts to choose from.
 Providers vary in their credentials and theoretical approach.

 Cognitive behavioral therapy (CBT) is a common and effective psychotherapy for treating depression, anxiety, eating disorders, and other issues.

 CBT focuses on changing a person’s thoughts and beliefs.
 It also highlights the impact of thoughts and beliefs on mood and actions.
 (More information on this is below.)

 Participating in a support group can be an excellent way to help you feel better.

 People with depression meet as part of a psychotherapy group to talk about their experiences.
-Usually there is a mental health professional who’s the group leader.
+Usually there is a mental health professional who is the group leader.
 Group members provide each other encouragement, understanding, and support.

 Being in a support group is different from talking with supportive friends and family.
-People who have had similar experiences often have a deeper understanding.
-They know firsthand what depression feels like,
+People who have had similar experiences often have a deeper understanding of what you’re going through.
+They know firsthand what depression feels like.

 - Ongoing social contact with people in a similar position